HMS Marlborough (1912): Postwar career

 On 12 March 1919, Marlborough was recommissioned at Devonport and assigned to the Mediterranean Fleet, as part of the 4th Battle Squadron, along with her three sisters and two King George V-class battleships, Centurion and Ajax.
 During this period, she served in the Black Sea during the Allied intervention in the Russian Civil War to support the Whites against the Red Bolsheviks.
 On 5 April 1919, Marlborough arrived in Sevastopol before proceeding to Yalta the following day.
-The ship took Dowager Empress Maria Feodorovna and other members of the former, deposed Russian Imperial Family including Grand Duke Nicholas and Prince Felix Yusupov aboard in Yalta on the evening of the 7th.
+The ship took Dowager Empress Maria Feodorovna and other members of the deposed Russian Imperial Family including Grand Duchess Xenia, Grand Duke Alexander Mikhailovich, Grand Duke Nicholas Nikolaevich, Prince Andrei Alexandrovich, Princess Andrei Romanovskya, Princess Irina Alexandrovna, Prince Felix Yusupov, and Princess Irina Yusupova aboard in Yalta on the evening of the 7th.
 The Empress refused to leave unless the British also evacuated wounded and sick soldiers, along with any civilians that also wanted to escape the advancing Bolsheviks.
 The Russian entourage aboard Marlborough numbered some 80 people, including 44 members of the Royal Family and nobility, with a number of governesses, nurses, maids and manservants, plus several hundred cases of luggage.

-About 35 officer's cabins were vacated and additional bunks were installed, with the Empress taking over the Captain's cabin.
-On the morning of 12 April the ship anchored off Halki Island, about 12 mi from Constantinople, due to some uncertainty over the final destination for the former Russian Royal family.
-On 16 April Grand Duke Nicholas Nikolaevich and his wife the Grand Duchess Anastasia, the Grand Duke Peter Nicholaievitch and his wife Grand Duchess Milica, Princess Marina, Prince Roman, Count and Countess Tyszkiewich, Baron and Baroness Staal, Mr Boldyreff and Dr Malama with their respective servants left the ship and boarded HMS Lord Nelson destined for Genoa.
-They were replaced by Count Dimitri and Countess Sophia Mengden, Count George and Countess Irina Mengden, Countess Vera Mengden, Count Nicholas Mengden, Madame Helena Erchoff and two maids.
-On the morning of 18 April, Good Friday, the ship sailed for Malta.
+Officer's cabins were vacated and more bunks installed in some.
+The Empress took over the Captain's cabin.
+On the morning of 12 April the ship anchored off Halki Island, about 12 mi from Constantinople, due to doubt over the family's destination.
+On 16 April members of the family and their servants left the ship for HMS Lord Nelson destined for Genoa.
+They were replaced by other members of the nobility who were taken to Malta.
 The ship departed on 18 April, bound for Malta to deposit the Russians, before returning to Constantinople.